Skip to main content

 Can You Afford the Debt?

-To understand the long-term impact of your borrowing decisions ICAN recommends using ISL Education Lending Game Plan.
-The ISL Education Lending Game Plan is a free, interactive online tool that helps students understand ways to borrow less and set the foundation for a financially responsible future.
+To understand the long-term impact of your borrowing decisions ICAN recommends the Student Loan Game Plan, a free, interactive online tool that helps students understand ways to borrow less and set the foundation for a financially responsible future.
 Through a series of questions, the Student Loan Game Plan can help students and families understand the consequences of over borrowing and, just as importantly, discover how to avoid over borrowing.
 To begin, visit www.iowastudentloan.org/gameplan.

 Remember the 1% rule.